SEU-ICS/docs/docs/shell/index.md

 $ make rtest01
 ```

-A through test can be conducted by typing
+You can compare the outputs of both shells to know if you have done things right.

+To run all trace files with the reference shell, execute:
 ```shell
 $ ./reftest.sh
 ```
-Such command will produce the whole output of all test cases.
+This command will generate output of all test cases.
 For your reference, `tshref.out` gives the output of the reference solution on all traces.
 This might be more convenient for you than manually running the shell driver on all trace files.

 The neat thing about the trace files is that they generate the same output you would have gotten had you run your shell interactively (except for an initial comment that identifies the trace).
 For example:
 ```shell